ChuanMeng/RLT4Reranking/README.md

 Supplementary materials for the paper titled "_Ranked List Truncation for Large Language Model-based Re-Ranking_", which has been published at **The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2024)** as a **long** paper.

-In this paper, we have reproduced a comprehensive ranked list truncation (RLT) methods, originally designed for optimizing retrieval, in a "retrieve-then-re-rank" setup; we have examined to what extent established findings on RLT for retrieval are generalizable to the ``retrieve-then-re-rank'' setup.
+In this paper, we have reproduced numerous ranked list truncation (RLT) methods in a "retrieve-then-re-rank" setup.

 We kindly ask you to cite our papers if you find this repository useful:
 ```